GausPeerzade/SimpleMoodSmartContract/README.md

     }
    ```

    - And that's it!
-Your code should look like [this](https://github.com/LearnWeb3DAO/BasicFrontEndTutorial/blob/master/contracts/mood.sol)
+Your

-6. Deploy the contract on the Ropsten Testnet.
+  Deploy the contract on the Ropsten Testnet.
    - Make sure your Metamask is connected to the Ropsten Testnet.
    - Make sure you select the right compiler version to match the solidity contract.
 (In the compile tab)
    - Compile the code using the "Solidity Compiler" tab. _Note that it may take a moment to load the compiler_